By: Marilyn L. Davis

 The changes noted in the examples happen in our use as well as our recovery.
 You had no problem changing the things mentioned.
 You decided that the other available choices would be more pleasant or enjoyable, so you had no problem changing.
 However, the point is that we change daily.

-So, if we are capable of changing many things in our lives, why are most of them accomplished without all the encouragement, threats, coercion, punishments, and rewards?
+So, if we are capable of changing so many other things in our lives, why are most of them accomplished without all the encouragement, threats, coercion, punishments, and rewards?

-Because our ability to change is always there, however, our choices of what to change is often selective.
+Because our ability to change is always there, however, our choice of what to change is often selective.
 We change what we want to change.

 It is often when we cannot see that change will improve our lives, or that we will feel better because of the change, we often balk, resist, or create barriers and objections to change.

-Will the Outcomes Always Be Better with Changes?
+Will the Outcomes Always Be Better Because of a Change?

 What can happen is that these changes give you an opportunity to learn something new; that you might just experience a non-using relationship and that you can now take a parenting class without the fear of nodding off.

 Drug dealers and high-end prostitutes have a hard time changing their perception of “making money.”
 If they were successful, money was not the issue, but the threat of incarceration for both, the paranoia of the activity for both, the physical dangers of the occupations would have been present for both.

 Besides the money, the ego and control over others are hard to give up.
 So what, if anything, would make changing their occupations appealing to them?
 It certainly would not be the minimum wage job that their other skills qualify them for in the workforce.
 Therefore, income or lack of it could be an objection to recover.